 The programs we offer are facilitated by an experienced and highly qualified team who hold national certifications in Equine Assisted Learning, Equine Assisted Psychotherapy, Hippotherapy, Therapeutic Exercise, and Wellness Coaching, as well as alternative therapies such as Reiki and Yoga.

 Our work is developed to help humans in need, but we are also advocates for horses.
 Without them, there are no equine assisted programs!
 Our experience in the field has led to extensive academic research into the well being of the horses that are the heart of an equine activities and therapy program.
 We believe that there is no benefit to the client if the services they receive come as the result of overwork, pain, stress and trauma to the horse.
 And we believe that no client or family would want to receive services if they knew it came at such a cost.
 However, we do understand the need for consistent services, especially with medical treatment.
-To meet the needs of clients, we are currently exploring the option of becoming a full year program with services available at farms in Broome, Chenango and Tioga counties.
+To meet the needs of clients, we are currently exploring the option of becoming a full year program with services available at farms in Broome, Chenango and Tioga counties, in addition to the seasonal programming at our farm.
 This will allow us to continue our commitment to the welfare of the horses, while continuing the services to the clients who love them.